 “Sale at wholesale,” “wholesale sale.”
-“Sale at wholesale” or “wholesale sale” means any sale of tangible personal property, digital goods, digital codes, digital automated services, prewritten computer software, custom software, customization of prewritten software to a consumer, or services described in [insert reference to “sale at retail” section 6(b)(i)], which is not a retail sale, and any charge made for labor and services rendered for persons who are not consumers, in respect to real or personal property and retail services, if such charge is expressly defined as a retail sale or retail service when rendered to or for consumers.
+“Sale at wholesale” or “wholesale sale” means any sale of tangible personal property, digital goods, digital codes, digital automated services, prewritten computer software, custom software, customization of prewritten software to a consumer, services defined as a retail sale in Section .030(3)(a)-(f) or services described in [insert reference to “sale at retail” section 6(b)], which is not a retail sale, and any charge made for labor and services rendered for persons who are not consumers, in respect to real or personal property and retail services, if such charge is expressly defined as a retail sale or retail service when rendered to or for consumers.
 Sale at wholesale also includes the sale of telephone business to another telecommunications company as defined in RCW 80.04.010 for the purpose of resale, as contemplated by RCW 35.21.715.
 (Mandatory)

 [The last sentence must be included since telephone business would normally be taxed under the utility tax.
 The wholesale treatment of telephone business to another telecommunications company is dictated by State law.]